aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-stream-mldotnet-automated.md

 - Log-in using your Power BI user account
 - Click "Save"
 - Navigate back to the Stream Analytics overview page
-- Click "Start" to start your streaming analyticsc job
+- Click "Start" to start your streaming analytics job

 **Authenticate Outlook notifier**
 - Navigate to your Azure Logic App